 Planting and Spacing in Lavender Cultivation

 Transplantation of Lavender seedling should be done either in autumn or in spring.
 Lavender is planted at a distance of 4 feet in between rows and 30 cm to 40 cm inside the rows.
-The plant density of 20,000 per hectare produces highest yield.
+The plant density of 20,000 per hectare produces the highest yield.
 Earthing up of soil should be carried out around the seedlings for the root establishment.

 Irrigation in Lavender Cultivation

 In commercial Lavender cultivation, irrigation should be provided for the first 2 years until the crop has been established.
-In case of lighter soils and low rainfall regions, irrigation should be provided at crucial stages plant growth.
+In the case of lighter soils and low rainfall regions, irrigation should be provided at crucial stages of plant growth.
 During flower initiation, you must ensure proper irrigation.
 Avoid overhead irrigation such as sprinkler irrigation as it can increase disease problems.
-Adopt a drip irrigation in Lavender crop as it can save water and control weed growth.
+Adopt drip irrigation in Lavender crop as it can save water and control weed growth.